Summerfield History, Family Crest & Coats of Arms

-The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
-Baltimore: Genealogical Publishing, 1975.
-Print.
-(ISBN 0-8063-0636-X) Literally the place name meant Sumar's or Somer's estate.
+The surname Summerfield originated in "Sommerville, now Sommervieux, near Caen."
+Literally the place name meant Sumar's or Somer's estate.
 Summerfield is a local surname, which belongs to the category of hereditary surnames.
 There are many different types of local surnames, some of which include: topographic surnames, which could be given to a person who lived beside any physical feature, such as a hill, stream, church or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.

 The surname Summerfield was first found in Staffordshire, where "the progenitor of the noble family was Walter de Somerville, lord of Wicknor, and of Aston Somerville, in county Gloucester, who came into England with William the Conqueror, and left two sons, who became ancestors respectively of the English and Scottish Somervilles."
 Black notes that "William de Somerville, first of the name in Scotland, came in the train of David I, and received lands in Lanarkshire.
 There were five Williams in succession, the last dying in 1282. "

 Spelling variations of this family name include: Sommerville, Summervillle, Somerville, Somerfield, Somervale, Somervile, Summerville, Summervale, Sumeril, Somahan and many more.

-Another 50 words (4 lines of text) are included under the topic Early Summerfield Notables in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) are included under the topic Early Summerfield Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Summerfield family moved to Ireland, but this topic is not covered in this excerpt.
-Another 117 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: